nikhil-advait/sass-source-map-live-reload-starter/README.md

 ##  About this setup
-- Note- I am writing this post is very jiffy so please excuse me grammatical/spelling errors
+- Note- I am writing this post in very jiffy so please excuse me grammatical/spelling errors

 While doing web development we often come across scenario of collaborating with teams with different skillsets.
 To overcome that for smaller projects we follow follwing guidelines